Akirix/dev-getting-started/Design Patterns/loggingStandards.md

   _General Ideas:_

 > Warn is basically items that should have attention payed to.
-> Warn is used for 4XX (*400 errors*), items/operations on their way to a 'threshold', and potentially anything else that may need attention before something mayhaps hit a critical state
+> Warn is used for 4XX (*400 errors*), items/operations on their way to a 'threshold', and potentially anything else that may need attention before something mayhaps hit a critical state.

  _Logged File Example Content:_

 ```